jaseemabid/blog/about.md

 2017 trying to be a better programmer.
 It was amazing and [I wrote about what I did there][rc blog].

-I work at [Monzo](https://monzo.com) in London making banking awesome! 🚀 Its been an [incredibly rewarding journey][monzo blog] so far.
+I work at Apple as a Site Reliability Engineer in London.
+Previously I worked at [Monzo](https://monzo.com) making banking awesome! 🚀 Its been an [incredibly rewarding journey][monzo blog] so far.

 You can reach me over [email](mailto:jaseemabid@gmail.com) or
 <i class="fab fa-twitter"></i> [@jaseemabid](https://twitter.com/jaseemabid)